sdesabbata/granolarr/docs/practicals/bookdown/104_P_Introduction.md

 1 + 1
 ```

-the R interpreter understands that as an instruction to sum one to one, and produces the result (as the materials for this module are created in RMarkdown, the output of computation is always preceded by '##').
+the R interpreter understands that as an instruction to sum one to one, and produces the result (as the materials for this module are created in RMarkdown, the output of the computation is always preceded by '##').

 ```